Nath9319/DocumentationAgent/output/CalculatorCode/documentation/APIException__init__.md

 ### APIException.__init__(self, *args, **kwargs)

 **Description:**
-The `APIException` class is a custom exception designed to handle errors that occur within the API layer of the application.
-The `__init__` method initializes an instance of this exception, allowing for the inclusion of additional context or information when the exception is raised.
+The `APIException` class is a custom exception designed to handle errors that occur within the API context.
+The `__init__` method initializes an instance of this exception, allowing for the inclusion of additional context or information related to the error.

 **Parameters:**
-- `*args`: Variable length argument list that can include any positional arguments intended for the base exception class.
+- `*args`: Variable length argument list that can include any positional arguments intended for the exception message.
-- `**kwargs`: Variable length keyword arguments that can include any keyword arguments intended for the base exception class.
+- `**kwargs`: Variable length keyword arguments that can include additional context or attributes relevant to the exception.

 **Expected Input:**
-- The `*args` and `**kwargs` parameters are expected to be passed when raising the exception.
-They should conform to the expected input for the base exception class, which may include a message string or other relevant data that provides context about the error.
+- The `*args` parameter can accept any number of positional arguments, typically strings that describe the error.
+- The `**kwargs` parameter can accept any number of keyword arguments that may provide further details about the exception, such as error codes or additional metadata.

 **Returns:**
-`None`: This method does not return a value; it initializes the exception instance.
+None: This method does not return a value; it initializes the exception instance.

 **Detailed Logic:**
-- The `__init__` method calls the `__init__` method of its superclass using `super().__init__(*args, **kwargs)`.
-This ensures that any initialization logic defined in the base exception class is executed, allowing the `APIException` to inherit all the properties and behaviors of standard exception classes.
+- The `__init__` method first calls the `__init__` method of its superclass using `super().__init__(*args, **kwargs)`.
+This ensures that any initialization logic defined in the parent class is executed, allowing the `APIException` to inherit standard exception behavior.
-- By utilizing `*args` and `**kwargs`, the method provides flexibility in how the exception can be instantiated, enabling the inclusion of various types of error messages or additional context as needed.
-- This design allows for consistent error handling across the API, making it easier to manage and debug issues that arise during API interactions.
+- By passing `*args` and `**kwargs` to the superclass, the method allows for flexible error messaging and additional context, making it easier to provide detailed information about the error when the exception is raised.
+- This design pattern enhances the usability of the exception, enabling developers to create more informative and context-rich error messages when handling API-related issues.

 ---
 *Generated with 0% context confidence*